massclown/HalfSwordTrainerMod/README.md

 * or, first, **pause** the game, select what you want in the drop-down menu on the right, and spawn each individual item.

 Use the buttons on screen to spawn items while the game is paused, or use `F1` - `F4` to spawn the selected things in each category (armor, weapons, NPCs, objects) when the game is running.

+Player's viewpoint direction is used to place the spawned object in the world.
+NPCs are placed a bit further than items.

 > The names of objects in the on-screen spawn menu have been shortened for better readability.